praj2408/Consignment-Pricing-using-MLOps-DVC/README.md

 conda create -p venv python==3.9 -y conda activate venv/
 ```
-To run this project, you will need python packages present in the requirements file
+To run this project, you will need Python packages present in the requirements file
 ```
 pip install -r requirements.txt
 ```